✅TOP [8+] SMALL RIDING LAWN MOWERS 2018 – [for HOME & PROS]

 - Clean and drain gasoline at the end of each mowing season.
-For spring season, always use new gasoline.
+For the spring season, always use new gasoline.

 - Grass and debris may clog the undercarriage.
 The air filter may also be clogged reducing the overall efficiency of the mower.
 Always clean out this clog after finishing each mowing.
 As for the air filters, annual replacements are recommended for better performance.

 - The spark plug is responsible for the start of the mower.
 Always check on it and if possible do annual replacements as well.

 - Keep your mower blades sharp.
 You can visit your local professional technicians to have them sharpened from time to time.